-Famosa Slough consists of 37 acres of wetland situated between the San Diego River Channel and the residential neighborhoods surrounding the San Diego Sports Arena.
+Famosa Slough comprises 37 acres of wetland between the San Diego River Channel and the residential neighborhoods surrounding the San Diego Sports Arena.

-The channel portion consists of 12 acres while the southern section in 25 areas.
+The channel portion consists of 12 acres, while the southern section is 25 acres.

-The primary source of water comes for the Pacific Ocean that travels via the San Diego River Channel thru the San Diego River estuary, as well as urban runoff waters from the surrounding neighborhoods.
+The primary water source comes from the Pacific Ocean that travels via the San Diego River Channel through the San Diego River estuary; and urban runoff waters from the surrounding neighborhoods.

 Famosa Bird Watching

-Famosa Slough is an excellent site to go bird watching!
-The guide below is free to the public and can be found at a kiosk on site.
+Famosa Slough is an excellent site to go bird-watching!
+The guide below is accessible to the public and can be found at a kiosk on site.

 Famosa Slough Hydrology

-During high tide, the water flows up the San Diego River Channel, through the San Diego Estuary and is guided toward a group of culvert pipes set up with flaps that allow for the natural flow of water to go underneath West Point Loma Blvd.
-These flaps also keep trash and other large debris from entering the Famosa Channel.
-The water will continue to travel thru the channel and eventually ends up in the southern portion of the slough.
+The water flows up the San Diego River Channel through the San Diego Estuary during high tide.
+It is guided toward a group of culvert pipes with flaps that allow the natural water to flow underneath West Point Loma Blvd.

 State Marine Conservation Area

-The Famosa Slough is a Marine Protected Area.
-What this means is that nothing may be taken or removed within its borders except in habitat restoration and dredging projects conducted by the City of San Diego.
+The Famosa Slough is a Marine Protected Area; therefore, nothing may be taken or removed within its borders except in habitat restoration and dredging projects conducted by San Diego.

 Friends of the Famosa Slough

-There is a wonderful volunteer organization, The Friends of the Famosa Slough, that regularly has parties to go out in the slough and remove trash and non-native plants as well as hosting nature walks for the public.
+A wonderful volunteer organization, The Friends of the Famosa Slough, regularly has parties that go out into the slough to remove trash and non-native plants.
+They also host nature walks for the public.

 Famosa Slough Habitats